Paul Merton's Adventures

 Paul Merton's Adventures is a comedy series, broadcast on the British television channel Channel 5 in October and November 2011.
 It starred the British comedian Paul Merton along with Peter Anderson and Stephen Frost.
-The series consists of 6 episodes, each based on a type of holiday.
+The series has six episodes, each based on a type of holiday.

 Scenario

-Merton keeps his comically-critical attitude while sampling some popular holiday types that never appealed to him, unlike millions of Britons.
-They range from cruises and 'extreme' holidays overseas (Ibiza, Florida) to English coastal resorts and adventurous Scotland.
+Merton keeps his comically critical attitude while sampling some popular holiday types that never appealed to him, unlike millions of Britons.
+They range from cruises and "extreme" holidays overseas (Ibiza, Florida) to English coastal resorts and adventurous Scotland.